mbjackson-capp/questions_to_cards/README.md

 Also note: the pronunciation guide for ACID is not included.

 ### Tagstrings

+_**Note: QBReader changed the format of its archival output in spring 2024 and added a subcategory property for many questions; the particulars of this section may have to be altered to account for those changes.**_

 An Anki card can have an arbitrary number of tags, which can be used to organize cards or filter while browsing one's card collection.
 The organization system is hierarchical, with a double colon (`::`) indicating that the string to the right is a sub-tag of the string to the left.
 For example, if Card A has tag `cat::Science::Biology` and Card B has tag `cat::Science::Chemistry`, both cards will appear in Anki browse results if the user filters to cards with the tag `Science`, but only Card A will appear if the user filters to cards tagged `Biology`.